-The IPC classification of the patent application is performed by the examiner.
+The IPC classification of the patent application is performed by the search division.

 The IPC classification identifies all features relevant to the technical subject of the claimed invention (or of the subjects of each of the claimed inventions if there is more than one) as precisely and comprehensively as the IPC scheme permits.

-The IPC classification should be determined without taking into consideration the probable content of the application after any amendment, since this classification should relate to the disclosure in the published application, i.e. the application as filed.
-If, however, the examiner's understanding of the invention, or of the content of the application as filed, alters significantly as a result of the search (e.g. as a result of prior art found or because of clarification of apparent obscurities), he should amend the classification accordingly, if the preparations for publication have not at that stage been completed.
+The IPC classification is determined without taking into consideration the probable content of the application after any amendment, since this classification relates to the disclosure in the published application, i.e. the application as filed.
+If, however, the search division's understanding of the invention, or of the content of the application as filed, alters significantly as a result of the search (e.g. as a result of prior art found or because of clarification of apparent obscurities), the search division will amend the classification accordingly, if the preparations for publication have not at that stage been completed.